rossvold/rossvold/README.md

 # About Me:
-Backend in fintech & ecommerce applications
+Backend in fintech & ecommerce

-Fullstack developer with fullstack experience in web & mobile development.

 ## 🌐 Socials: